milemik/django-sqs-celery-example/README.md

    ```
 5. Open your browser and go to http://localhost:8000/ and test.
 You should see running tasks in your terminal logs, and events in AWS SQS

+NOTE: Since this is just an example and very simple app, I didn't add tests. :)